humanmade/altis-cloud/docs/cdn/asset-compression.md

 ## How do we compress assets?

-Assets are compressed using GZIP and is done via NGINX.
-When they’re sent as a response to a request that asset will also be cached at the CDN for faster delivery of that assets to subsequent requests.
+Assets are compressed using GZIP for browsers which indicate support for it.
+This includes all modern browsers on desktop and mobile platforms.
+Like other responses, compressed assets are cached on the CDN for faster delivery to subsequent requests.

 We compress the following static assets (based on [MIME type](https://en.wikipedia.org/wiki/Media_type)):